segmentio/segment-docs/src/segment-app/iam/roles.md

 | Trackign Plan Read-only      | Read access to all Tracking plans in Protocols.                                                                                          | Grant access to **all** Tracking Plans.                                                                                       |
 | Minimal Workspace Access | Access to only log into a workspace.
 Cannot view any resources or settings.                                                              |                                                                                                                               |

-## PII Access
+## Privacy Mode

-By default, Workspace Members do not have access to Personally Identifiable Information (PII) within the Segment App.
+By default, Workspace Members do not have access to detected Personally Identifiable Information (PII) within the Segment App.
 To enable PII Access for a Team Member or Group, Workspace Owners can toggle on PII Access when editing Access Management for a particular individual user or group.
 PII Access only applies to the resources a user or user group has access to.
 All Workspace Owners have PII access by default.

+PII Access masks deteted PII based on red/yellow default matchers and any custom matchers defined in the [Privacy Portal](/docs/privacy/portal/)

 # Role Assignment - Best Practices
 ## Personas Destinations